 - Shriveled leaves and pseudobulbs: This happens from dehydration—simply put, when you stop actively watering your plant, it becomes dehydrated.
 I actually didn’t know this…but Oncidiums ARE NOT SUPPOSED TO HAVE SHRIVELED PSEUDOBULBS!
 (Same goes for Miltoniopsis—not supposed to have shriveled pseudobulbs).

 But everyone online says Full Water Culture and Semi Hydro are THE BEST…

-Okay, I’m Done Ranting.
+That covers my experience.
 Choose what works best for you

 If you’re still planning on growing your orchids “always wet” – Watch this video first